whitequark/lab-notebook/source/_posts/2014-02-12-parametric-g-code-for-cutting-pcbs.markdown

 {% include_code files/cut-rectangle.ngc lang:text %}

+Of course, before you launch this script, you need to set up the coordinate system.
+Jogging the tool to `(0, 0, 0)` and executing `G10 L20 P0 X0 Y0 Z0` would do the job.

 You can even simulate the toolpath in [OpenSCAM][], as it can perform calculations in g-code: